 Mouth cancer can appear on the lips or anywhere in the mouth, including the tissues inside the cheeks, the tongue, and the gums.
-There may be red, gray or white patches of skin, thick growths, or sores that do not heal with time.
+Mouth cancer may look like red, gray, or white patches of skin, thick growths, or sores that do not heal with time.

 Mouth cancer is a type of head and neck cancer, and it often comes under the category of oral and oropharyngeal cancer.